Nexuist/Pythabot/readme.md

 All signifies what it's called - everyone is included.
 This includes the owner, admins, other bots, and anything else.

-If you would like to learn more about Pythabot, don't hesitate to visit its [Wiki](https://github.com/Techboy6601/Pythabot/wiki)
 Next steps
 ==========
 With the ability to use Python, you can make your bot do anything!